 The Smiths also reported hearing footsteps on the landing while sitting downstairs and other noises.
 They also had a wicker chair downstairs that they would hear loudly creek while lying in bed.
 The husband also reported falling into a three feet charred hole in the ground while doing some re-modeling.

 The Smiths weren’t the only ones as overnight guests reported seeing swirling lights on the ceiling and hearing noises as well.

 The Doors and The Haunted House?

-Jim Morrison’s girlfriend, Pamela Courson, grew up in Villa Park and is rumored to have lived in the house before she died a few years after Jim Morrison.
+Jim Morrison’s girlfriend, Pamela Courson, is rumored to have lived in the house before she died a few years after Jim Morrison.
 Many might recall she was played by Meg Ryan in the movie The Doors.
 It’s true her dad, Columbus “Corky” Courson, was the first principal at Serrano Elementary and Cerro Villa Middle School and also a principal at VPHS but unconfirmed that she lived in the house.
+Pamela also was known to live in Orange and went to Orange High School so it’s unlikely that she lived here.
+Plus, the owner history does not line up.
 However, that hasn’t stopped the stories that she haunted the house.
 People even point out that the homes on Pamela Place were built in 1974, the year she died.

 True or not there is so much history and elements of odd facts to this house that it’s hard to dismiss.